4MaxR/chapel-www/src/content/getinvolved.md

 - Attend weekly project and/or deep-dive [meetings](/meetings)
 - Attend the monthly educators' [meeting](/meetings)
 - Ask questions on Chapel [discussion forums](/forums)
+- Invite a Chapel community member to...
+  - speak at a seminar you run
+  - run a demonstration for your group
+  - take part in an interview on your blog/podcast

 ### Use Chapel